-David Lillis, Fergus Toolan, Rem Collier, and John Dunnion

-School of Computer Science and Informatics

-University College Dublin
+David Lillis, Fergus Toolan, Rem Collier and John Dunnion School of Computer Science and Informatics University College Dublin Ireland {david.lillis, fergus.toolan, rem.collier, john.dunnion}@ucd.ie

-Ireland

-{david.lillis, fergus.toolan, rem.collier, john.dunnion}@ucd.ie

 Abstract.
-Data Fusion is the process of combining the output of a number of Information Retrieval algorithms into a single result set, to achieve greater retrieval performance.
-ProbFuse is a probabilistic data fusion algorithm that has been shown to outperform the CombMNZ algorithm in a number of previous experiments.
-This paper builds upon this previous work and applies probFuse to the much larger Web Track document collection from the 2004 Text REtrieval Conference.
+Data Fusion is the process of combining the output of a number of Information Retrieval (IR) algorithms into a single result set, to achieve greater retrieval performance.
+ProbFuse is a data fusion algorithm that uses the history of the underlying IR algorithms to estimate the probability that subsequent result sets include relevant documents in particular positions.
+It has been shown to outperform CombMNZ, the standard data fusion algorithm against which to compare performance, in a number of previous experiments.

+This paper builds upon this previous work and applies probFuse to the much larger Web Track document collection from the 2004 Text REtreival Conference.
+The performance of probFuse is compared against that of CombMNZ using a number of evaluation measures and is shown to achieve substantial performance improvements.